Apache Spark News

 May 12, 2017

-Kafka is a linchpin in many on-premises data pipelines.
-Now, Confluent has a Kafka cloud service to ease this distributed system's ascent to cloud nirvana.
+Kafka is a linchpin in many on-premises big data pipelines.
+Now, software vendor Confluent is offering a Kafka cloud service to ease use of the messaging and data streaming system in the cloud.

 April 20, 2017